Nevada State Railroad Museum

-The new Boulder City Railroad Museum traces the impact of railroads on the landscape and local communities of southern Nevada.
+The new Nevada State Railroad Museum traces the impact of railroads on the landscape and local communities of southern Nevada.
 APA designed vivid, historically-inspired graphics and exhibits exploring evolving rail technologies to take visitors on a journey through time—before they ride a real historic train through the Mojave Desert.

 Washington State History Museum’s Great Hall, located on the traditional homeland of the Puyallup people, will become a space dedicated to Native voices and perspectives.
 APA is working with the Museum to fully re-design the exhibit space.
 The facilitated design process relies on Indigenous expertise and prioritizes time for listening and learning.